ByteProject/Puny-BuildTools/README.md

 Interpreters by Edilbert Kirk.

+**TRS-80 Model 3**

+Infocom interpreter which comes with a few modifications to better support both the Z-machine standard and host system.
+Note that the Model 3 build script involves a Windows binary.
+Refer to the script itself for setting it up properly.

+**TRS-80 Model 4**

+M4ZVM by Shawn Sijnstra.
+The BuildTools by default create a Z-machine version 5 story file for this system.
+You could go version 3 but 5 works very well so apparently there is no reason to do so.
+Note that the Model 4 build script involves a Windows binary.
+Refer to the script itself for setting it up properly.

+**DEC Rainbow**

+Infocom's standard DEC interpreter.

+**Osborne 1**

+The basis is an Infocom CP/M interpreter that had been modified to work with the Osborne's CP/M specs.

+**Kaypro**

+Infocom interpreter configured to work with the Kaypro.

 ## Credits

 Countless people have contributed directly or indirectly to this project.
 While I am not able to name them all, I'd like to thank you from the bottom of my heart.
 Without you lighting my path, none of this would exist now.
 Special thanks to Infocom for being a constant inspiration, to Graham Nelson for his work on Inform 6, to Fredrik Ramsberg and Johan Berntsson for creating PunyInform, to Andrew Plotkin for all he does for the community.
 I'd also like to thank Hugo Labrande, who was so kind to act a beta tester for the Puddle BuildTools.

 This release is dedicated to John Wilson, better known as Rochdale Balrog, legendary founder of Zenobi Software.
 In the shimmering, glowing night sky that was the vibrant UK adventure scene, you were the North Star.
 And even though you may be gone now, your light still shines for us, guides us.
-Until we meet again at the end of time.
+Until we meet again when all cycles have come to end.

 ## Disclaimer and license